nerdyrodent/YourChoice/README.md

 # Introduction
-Welcome to a thought experiment in "Attention Programming" :) Aka "programming by shaping attention fields, stigmergic coordination via context, prompt-as-pattern-that-orients".
+Welcome to a thought experiment in "Attention Programming" - aka "programming by shaping attention fields, stigmergic coordination via context, prompt-as-pattern-that-orients".
+Remember where you FIRST heard the term ;)

 [Collaboration-OS-v1.txt](older/Collaboration-OS-v1.txt) was my first version of "LLM OS" - an 'operating system' which puts YOU in control of the LLM output.